January 24, 2023 5 min read

 It is important to protect your little one from germs by washing your hands frequently and making sure anyone who touches your baby is doing so as well.

-This is because their immune system gets stronger as they grow up, so while they are young, their immune system is quite weak and therefore they are more susceptible to illness.
+This is because their immune system gets stronger as they grow up, so while they are young, their immune system is still immature and therefore they are more susceptible to illness.

 Stuffy noses are no fun for anyone, and this can no doubt be concerning for a parent when it means that your little one becomes irritable or fussy.
 Let's talk a little bit about why babies are more sensitive to stuffy noses and touch on a couple of methods that may help clear the mucus and allow your baby to breathe with more ease.

-Babies are unable to use their mouths to breathe, so they rely on their noses.
+Contrary to popular belief, babies can breathe through their mouths, but they prefer to breathe through their noses.
 If they are dealing with any of the conditions above, whether it be allergies, blocked nostrils, or illness, a stuffed-up nose can make it harder for them to breathe.
 To help clear things up a bit, many parents turn to using saline nose drops, saline nose spray, or a bulb syringe.

 Here are the steps for using a bulb syringe to clear your baby's nose:

-With the bulb still being squeezed, put the tip of the syringe in your baby’s nose.
-(DO NOT put the syringe in your baby's nose before squeezing, as this can cause the mucus to be pushed further up the nose)
+2. With the bulb still being squeezed, put the tip of the syringe in your baby’s nose.
+(Do not put the syringe in your baby's nose before squeezing, as this can cause the mucus to be pushed further up the nose)

 Caring for your little one's health can be nerve-racking at times and as a parent, you may feel uncertain about what to do when something like a sneeze begins happening more frequently.
 We hope that this article helped differentiate common conditions that cause sneezing vs. circumstances where sneezing may be a cause for concern and warrant medical attention.